nikita-rudenko/nikitarudenko.dev/content/blog/mastering-vscode.md

 ## Shortcuts

 I am sure you already know the basic shortcuts for editing, and I want to focus on the most interesting and useful ones.
 I will use **shortcut names** since the actual keybindings are different depending on your OS.
-You can open Keyboard Shortcuts in your VSCode instance by clicking the cogwheel in the Activity Bar and look up the combination.
+You can open Keyboard Shortcuts in your VSCode instance by clicking on the cogwheel in the Activity Bar to look up the combination.

 ### Essentials